Azure/WellArchitected-Tools/WARP/devops/README.md

 1. Update **AzureDevOpsPAT** key in the `keys.txt` file with the **Personal Access Token** that you plan to use.

-1. Run the following command in the PowerShell terminal, using the URL for your **Project** and the export CSV file from a [Microsoft Azure Well-Architected Review](https://docs.microsoft.com/assessments/?mode=pre-assessment):
+1. Run the following command in the PowerShell terminal, using the URL for your **Project** and select the exported CSV file from a [Microsoft Azure Well-Architected Review](https://docs.microsoft.com/assessments/?mode=pre-assessment):

+    ```powershell
+    .\PnP-DevOps.ps1 "<Project URL>"
+    ```

+    Example Output:

     ```powershell
     PS C:\Users\cae\warp> .\PnP-DevOps.ps1 "https://dev.azure.com/contoso/WARP_Import"